shahinmnm/Poker-Telegram-Bot/docs/game_flow.md

 This document expands on the concise state machine reference at the top of [`pokerapp/game_engine.py`](../pokerapp/game_engine.py).
 It links the public coroutines that drive the table lifecycle with the collaborating services that persist chat state, talk to Telegram, and record statistics.
+Hands always start in `WAITING`, travel through the betting stages, and conclude when `finalize_game()` resets the chat back to the lobby.

 ## State progression at a glance

 The poker bot advances through well-defined `GameState` values.
-Hands start in `WAITING` (players join) and finish when `finalize_game` runs.
+Hands start in `WAITING` (players join) and finish when `finalize_game()` runs.
 The diagram below shows the happy-path transition sequence alongside the coroutines that move the state machine forward.
-Early exits (for example when everyone folds) are also handled by `finalize_game`.
+Early exits (for example when everyone folds) are also handled by `finalize_game()`.
 The Mermaid source lives in [`docs/diagrams/game_flow_sequence.mmd`](diagrams/game_flow_sequence.mmd) so the image can be regenerated without editing this narrative.